 The different catheter types available can seem endless.
-In the medical device industry, you’ll find multiple variations of practically everything.
-From wheelchairs to walkers, incontinence supplies to hospital beds, and wound care to patient lifts, practically every size and shape you can think of exists in order to support the extensively different needs of each patients.
+You’ll find multiple variations of practically everything in the medical device industry.
+From wheelchairs to walkers, incontinence supplies to hospital beds, and wound care to patient lifts, almost every size and shape you can think of exists to support the extensively different needs of each patient.

 Urinary catheters are no different.
-In fact, you may find more variations in size and style in the catheter category than many other medical device categories; this is because it’s important that catheters work precisely with the user’s anatomy and medical needs.
+You may find more variations in size and style in the catheter category than in many other medical device categories; catheters must work precisely with the user’s anatomy and medical needs.

-In this blog, we’ll give you an inside look into the different catheter types available to patients and identify key factors that differentiate one type from another.
+This blog will give you an inside look into the different catheter types available to patients and identify critical factors that differentiate one type from another.

 What Are Urinary Catheters?

-When a patient is diagnosed as having a medical condition that requires bladder drainage support, physicians and urologists will prescribe urinary catheters.
-While there are different catheter types, they are essentially medical devices that are comprised of a hollow, thin tubing that drains fluid through your urethra from your bladder and into a drainage device.
+Physicians and urologists will prescribe urinary catheters when a patient is diagnosed with a medical condition requiring bladder drainage support.
+While there are different catheter types, they are essentially medical devices comprised of hollow, thin tubing that drains the fluid through your urethra from your bladder into a drainage device.

 - Enlarged prostate glands